astroumd/lmtoy/docs/source/workflow.rst

 Parallel Processing
 -------------------

-Although the SLpipeline consists of single processor code, it is possible to run a whole data-reduction session using GNU parallel, since the pipelines are independent.
-An example.
-First the serial code for the M31 project, where 3 different correlators settings cover three spectral linesxs
+Although the SLpipeline consists of single processor code, this is sufficient for a single ObsNum.
+However, to stack a large number of ObsNum's it can be useful to run run a whole data-reduction session using GNU parallel, since the pipelines are independent.
+Here is an
+example:  first the serial code for the M31 project, where 3 different correlators settings cover three spectral lines:

 .. code-block::